 A customer journey map, also known as a user journey map, is a visualization of all the interactions that your customers have with your company.

-A customer journey map can take many forms, from a simple diagram, an illustration, or even a spreadsheet.
+And journey mapping can take many forms, from a simple diagram, an illustration, or even a spreadsheet.
 The main goal of a customer journey map is to place you in the shoes of your customer and walk along their journey through your funnel.

 The customer journey map will help you to understand where any customer experience challenge stems from, and how you could improve those experiences.

-What are the benefits of a customer journey map?
+What are the benefits of journey mapping? #

 Looking for more qualified leads?
 If you know the profile of those who most benefit from your product, then you can generate more leads in a cost-effective way.